Usage of MLDSA and MLKEM in Go Language

 34

-35 // The recipient uses the private key to Decapsulate the ciphertext and generate another shared key.
+35 // The receiver uses their private key to Decapsulate the ciphertext, generating another shared key.

 36 sharedKeyReceiver, err := clonedReceiverKey.Decapsulate(cipherText)